-Why learn German
+Why learn German?

-Primacy of the language across Europe
+Prominence of the language across Europe

-One out of four Europeans is conversant in the language, the lingua franca of East and Central Europe.
+One out of four Europeans is conversant in German, the lingua franca of East and Central Europe.
 It’s the official language not only in Germany, but also in Switzerland, Austria, Liechtenstein and Luxembourg.
-It (or its dialect) is the mother tongue of parts of the population in the European continent, including Denmark, Holland, eastern Belgium, eastern France, Italy, Poland, Romania, Czech Republic and Russia.
+There are also German-speaking minorities in Denmark, Holland, eastern Belgium, eastern France, Italy, Poland, Romania, Czech Republic and Russia.
 It’s the most widely spoken European language, and German native speakers comprise the largest group in the European Union.

 Differences between Standard and Swiss Versions The large majority in Germany, Luxembourg and Austria speak Standard German or Hochdeutsch, while Schweizerdeutsch is spoken in Switzerland and Liechtenstein.
 Swiss German pronunciation is distinct from Hochdeutsch, and numerous words are unique to the vocabulary, including terms adapted from French.

 It’s no surprise that German has become the third most-studied foreign language in the U.S. But for those of us without the time or money to enroll in traditional classes, Babbel provides an effective, economical option to learn the language.
 Enjoy Babbel on your computer, tablet or smartphone; your progress is synced across all devices so you can fit a lesson in any time, anywhere.
 Beginners find it fun and easy to speak German in record time, but it’s also a perfect way to brush up your skills if you are returning to the German language after many years.
 And you don’t have to do it alone: Babbel’s integrated speech recognition listens to you speak and helps corrects your pronunciation, while Babbel’s online community enables you to practice your language skills with fellow learners and native speakers worldwide.